What is Trade Finance?

 Purchase Order Financing

-Most importantly, supply chain finance helps unlock funds tied in the supply chain tiers.
-The tiers include: forwarding, intermediaries and other parties involved.
+It helps unlock funds tied in supply chain tiers like forwarding, intermediaries, and other parties involved.
+This adds efficiency to the import-export activities in trade finance.

 Letter of Credit